Toxic-Whitelgnd/anime-ecommerce/README.md

 # DAY - 7
 4 Hrs work .
 Tried to set Login and signup using firebase but failed and newly added icon to the store :/

+# DAY - 8
+5 hrs .
+Setted Login and Signup with using firebase ;|

+# DAY - 9
+7 hrs .
+Done read , write and delete on the cart product to the server.
+And Displaying the Username.

+# Day - 10
+7 hrs .
+Done read , write and delete on the favourite product and fixed some bugs and added new features.

 # Next.js + Tailwind CSS Example